alexgo-io/alexlab-doc/docs/product-features/self-service-listing.md

 Pool creation usually takes between 24 to 48 hours.
 Once the pool is created and live, the price discovery phase begins: users can start trading the listed token against the anchor token and viceversa.
 Users interested in providing liquidity can contribute to the pool like any other ALEX pool.

-The pool owner is the initial liquidity provider and will receive the corresponding LP tokens upon successful pool creation.
-Once the pool is live and operational, the owner can withdraw funds just like any other liquidity provider.
+The pool owner is the initial liquidity provider and is responsible for selecting the settings for the initial LP tokens (see [Step 2: Choose LP Lock & Burn Settings](#step-2-choose-lp-lock--burn-settings)).

+The trading pool operates using the [ALEX Automated Market Maker (AMM)](../detailed-information/alexs-automated-market-maker-amm.md) algorithm, which dynamically determines the exchange rate (price) based on the trades.

+**Avaiblable Anchor Tokens:** Native STX token, ALEX token and aBTC token.

 {% hint style="info" %}
-Avaiblable Anchor Tokens: Native _STX_ token, _ALEX_ token and _aBTC_ token.
+Interested in having your own unique pairs out of the available anchor tokens?
+Please [reach out to us](https://t.me/ALEXselfservice).
+It is important to note that unique pairs are subject to approval by the ALEX Lab Foundation team.
 {% endhint %}

-The trading pool operates under the [ALEX Automated Market Maker (AMM)](../detailed-information/alexs-automated-market-maker-amm.md) algorithm, which dynamically determines the exchange rate (price) based on the trades.

 ### Minimum requirements